sd_event_set_signal_exit — Automatically leave event loop on SIGINT and SIGTERM

 int sd_event_set_signal_exit( | sd_event *event, |

-int b) ; |
+int b); |

-may be used to ensure the event loop terminates
+sd_event_set_signal_exit() may be used to ensure the event loop terminates

-signal is received.
+once a SIGINT or SIGTERM signal is received.
 It is a

 convencience wrapper around invocations of